ChrisDeadman/usb-to-ps2-gameport-hat/README.md

 * You can change pins in `include/Config.h`.

-* Depending on your computer's Gameport capacitance, you may need to adjust the values in the `AXIS_TO_POT_VALUE` macro.
+* Depending on your computer's Gameport capacitance, you may need to adjust the values in the `AXIS_TO_POT_VALUE` macro in `include/Config.h`.
-  This macro is in `lib/Gameport/include/Gameport.h` and can be modified to calibrate the hardware for your system.
   Be aware that if the resulting value is too low, it might not be properly detected by some applications, including Windows.

 * You can add support for additional USB devices by implementing a `JoystickDriverMapper` and adding it to `joy_mappers` in `main.cpp`.